groupdocs-annotation/GroupDocs.Annotation-References-Tutorials/content/english/java/document-information/groupdocs-annotation-java-supported-formats/_index.md

 }
 ```

-This pattern gives you O(1) lookup performance for format validation, which is much better than iterating through the list every time.
+The static block runs once when the class is loaded, caching the supported extensions for the entire application lifecycle.

 ## Common Issues and Solutions

-Let me share some gotchas I've encountered (and seen other developers stumble over) when working with GroupDocs.Annotation format detection.

 ### Missing Dependencies Problem

-**Symptom**: `ClassNotFoundException` or `NoClassDefFoundError` when calling `getSupportedFileTypes()`
+- **Symptom**: `ClassNotFoundException` when calling `getSupportedFileTypes()`.

-**Solution**: Double-check your Maven configuration.
-Sometimes corporate repositories or proxies can interfere with dependency resolution.
-Try running `mvn dependency:tree` to see if all dependencies are properly resolved.
+- **Solution**: Verify Maven dependencies with `mvn dependency:tree`.
+Ensure the GroupDocs repository is reachable.

 ### Version Compatibility Issues

-**Symptom**: Method signatures don't match what you expect, or certain file types aren't returned

-**Solution**: Version mismatches are more common than you'd think.
-Make sure you're using exactly version 25.2 as specified.
-Different versions can have different format support, so this isn't just about API compatibility.
+- **Symptom**: Unexpected method signatures or missing formats.
+- **Solution**: Stick to the exact library version referenced in this guide (25.2).
+Upgrade only after reviewing the release notes.

 ### Performance Considerations

-**Symptom**: Slow response when calling `getSupportedFileTypes()` frequently
+- **Symptom**: Slow response when repeatedly calling `getSupportedFileTypes()`.

-**Solution**: The method isn't expensive, but it's not free either.
-Cache the results if you're calling it repeatedly.
-The static initialization pattern I showed above is perfect for this.
+- **Solution**: Cache the result as shown in the `FormatValidator` class.
+The static initializer eliminates repeated look‑ups.

 ### File Extension Edge Cases

-**Symptom**: Files with unusual extensions or no extensions causing issues
+- **Symptom**: Files with unusual or missing extensions cause validation failures.

-**Solution**: Always validate file extensions properly.
-Consider both the extension and file content validation for robust applications.
-Some files might have correct extensions but corrupted content.
+- **Solution**: Combine extension checks with content‑based detection (e.g., Apache Tika) for robust validation.

 ## Practical Applications and Use Cases

-Understanding supported file formats opens up several architectural possibilities for your Java applications.

 ### Document Management Systems

-In enterprise document management, format detection is crucial for workflow automation.
-You can automatically route documents to appropriate processors based on their format, or provide users with format-specific editing tools.

 ```java
 public class DocumentProcessor {